lancedb/lance/README.md

 * Cloud-native optimizations on low-cost cloud storage, i.e., AWS S3, Google GCS, or Azure Blob Storage.
 * Open access via first-class [Apache Arrow](https://arrow.apache.org/) integration and multi-language support.

+Non-goals:

+* A new SQL engine
+* A new ML framework

 ## How to Use Lance

 Thanks for its Apache Arrow-first APIs, `lance` can be used as a native `Arrow` extension.